 It all comes down to the right planning

 Self-reflection is the first step in good diversity management.
-In the course of this, the personnel structure must first be analyzed and the personnel requirements planned for the long term in order to define the company’s own needs.
+As part of this process, the personnel structure must first be analyzed and long-term personnel requirements planned in order to define the company’s own needs.
 Furthermore, one’s own leadership style should be reviewed and adjusted if necessary.
 It is important to encourage other managers and in-house or external recruiters to build diverse teams in line with the company’s strategy.
 Working spaces and hours should also be geared to the needs of all employees.
 In addition, a strategy can be developed on how to best utilize the potential of individuals.
 Other measures include: Gender management (promotion of women to management positions), the provision of company kindergartens for employees with families, programs to retain older employees (age diversity), the establishment of workplaces for people with disabilities, concepts for balancing work and leisure (work-life balance/work-life integration) and the development of international culture management.

 Even small changes can create an atmosphere in which employees and potential candidates feel comfortable.
-But if you want to harness the full potential of a diverse workforce in the long term, you need to systematically embed diversity management in your corporate culture.
+But if you want to utilize the full potential of a diverse team in the long term, you need to systematically anchor diversity management in your corporate culture.
 This can ultimately improve not only a company’s performance, but also its image.